ngs-doo/revenj/tutorials/revenj-tutorial-raw-sql.md

 DSL Platform offers SQL concept as a convenient shortcut for dropping down to SQL layer, while maintaining most of the safeties and performance benefits offered through Revenj.
 SQL concept can be used in two primary ways:

  * as read only data source
- * as writable data source
+ * as writeable data source

 An example of read only data source is: